This image shows Peter P. Pott

 1. J. Liu, L. Hauser, M. Kappel, C. Goehring, and P. P. Pott, “Simulation and Experimental Investigation of a Hollow, Bipolar Needle Electrode,” Current Directions in Biomedical Engineering, 2021.

-2. J. Liu, C. Goehring, F. Schiele, K. Moeller, and P. P. Pott, “Fabrication and Experimental Evaluation of Simple Tissue-Mimicking Phantoms with Realistic Electrical Properties for Impedance-Based Sensing,” International Journal of Integrated Engineering (IJIE), vol. 13, no. 5, Art. no. 5, 2021.
+2. J. Liu, C. Goehring, F. Schiele, K. Moeller, and P. P. Pott, “Fabrication and Experimental Evaluation of Simple Tissue-Mimicking Phantoms with Realistic Electrical Properties for Impedance-Based Sensing,” International Journal of Integrated Engineering (IJIE), vol. 13, Art. no. 5, 2021.

 4. J. Liu, C. Goehring, and P. P. Pott, “Integration of a Hollow, Bipolar Needle Electrode into a Handheld Impedance Measurement Device for Tissue Identification,” 13th Biomedical Engineering International Conference (BMEiCON2021), Nov.
 2021.

-6. P. Mühlbauer, M. Schimera, K. W. Stewart, and P. P. Pott, “Modular active hand orthosis with Twisted String Actuation,” in Proceedings of the ACTUATOR21, Mannheim, Feb.
+7. P. Mühlbauer, M. Schimera, K. W. Stewart, and P. P. Pott, “Modular active hand orthosis with Twisted String Actuation,” in Proceedings of the ACTUATOR21, Mannheim, Feb.
 2021.

-8. G. Giacoppo, A. Tzellou, J. Kim, H. Kim, D.-S. Kwon, K. W. Stewart, and P. P. Pott, “An optical colon contour tracking system for robot-aided colonoscopy Localization of a balloon in an image using Hough-Transformation,” OTH Regensburg, 2021. doi: 10.1007/978-3-658-33198-6_17.
+9. G. Giacoppo, A. Tzellou, J. Kim, H. Kim, D.-S. Kwon, K. W. Stewart, and P. P. Pott, “An optical colon contour tracking system for robot-aided colonoscopy Localization of a balloon in an image using Hough-Transformation,” OTH Regensburg, 2021. doi: 10.1007/978-3-658-33198-6_17.

-11. D. Schlesiger, G. Giacoppo, M. B. Schäfer, and P. P. Pott, “Twisted string actuation with position feedback for robotic endoscopy,” 2021.
+13. D. Schlesiger, G. Giacoppo, M. B. Schäfer, and P. P. Pott, “Twisted string actuation with position feedback for robotic endoscopy,” 2021.

-12. M. B. Schäfer, B. A. Al-Abboodi, and P. P. Pott, “Haptic User Interface of a Cable-Driven Input Device to Control the End Effector of a Surgical Telemanipulation System,” Current Directions in Biomedical Engineering, 2021.
+14. M. B. Schäfer, B. A. Al-Abboodi, and P. P. Pott, “Haptic User Interface of a Cable-Driven Input Device to Control the End Effector of a Surgical Telemanipulation System,” Current Directions in Biomedical Engineering, 2021.

-16. M. B. Schäfer, G. R. Friedrich, and P. P. Pott, “Universal Mechanical Interface for Surgical Telemanipulation using Conventional Instruments,” New Trends in Medical and Service Robotics: MESROB 2021, Basel, 2021.
+15. M. B. Schäfer, G. R. Friedrich, and P. P. Pott, “Universal Mechanical Interface for Surgical Telemanipulation using Conventional Instruments,” New Trends in Medical and Service Robotics: MESROB 2021, Basel, 2021.

-5. 2020
+6. 2020

-1. P. Mühlbauer, L. Löhnert, C. Siegle, K. W. Stewart, and P. P. Pott, “Demonstrator of a Low-Cost Hand Prosthesis,” presented at the IFAC World Congress 2020, Berlin, 2020.
+1. P. Mühlbauer, L. Löhnert, C. Siegle, K. W. Stewart, and P. P. Pott, “Demonstrator of a Low-Cost Hand Prosthesis,” Berlin, 2020.

-2. K. W. Stewart, J. Liu, P. Willmann, and P. P. Pott, “Assessment of a low-cost LED vein detection method - Initial proof of concept,” presented at the IFAC World Congress 2020, Berlin, 2020.
+2. K. W. Stewart, J. Liu, P. Willmann, and P. P. Pott, “Assessment of a low-cost LED vein detection method - Initial proof of concept,” Berlin, 2020.

 3. C. Goehring, J. Liu, F. Schiele, K. Moeller, and P. P. Pott, “Fabrication and evaluation of simple tissue-mimicking phantoms for electrical impedance sensing,” in press, 2020.